ag-sanjjeev/messenger-design-1/README.md

 ## License

-This project is licensed under the [CC0] License - see the LICENSE.md file for details
+This project is licensed under the `CC0 License` - see the LICENSE.md file for details

 ## Acknowledgments

-Give feedback about this repository and start contribute this design.
+Use this design for your study or work as per the license, then give feedback about this repository and no future contribute needed for this design.